-- 6.1 Plant materials will be used for a variety of purposes, including: - Buffer/screen plant materials will be used to buffer certain facilities from noise and wind, and screen views to/from objectionable elements; - Shade/climate control shade trees will be used along pedestrian paths and around activity centers; - Define uses or activities trees and shrubs will be used to define specific areas; - Highlight specific features trees and shrubs will be used to frame elements, provide foreground and background interest, etc. - Sensory stimulation fragrant and flowering trees and shrubs will be used to stimulate the senses of sight, smell, and touch; and - Education native landscape materials appropriate to our high desert environment will be used to demonstrate - Individual lot owners shall be responsible for the installation and maintenance of the landscape on their property.
+- > Buffer/screen plant materials will be used to buffer certain facilities from noise and wind, and screen views to/from objectionable elements; - Shade/climate control shade trees will be used along pedestrian paths and around activity centers; - > Define uses or activities trees and shrubs will be used to define specific areas: - > Highlight specific features trees and shrubs will be used to frame elements, provide foreground and background interest, etc. - > Sensory stimulation fragrant and flowering trees and shrubs will be used to stimulate the senses of sight, smell, and touch; and - Education native landscape materials appropriate to our high desert environment will be used to demonstrate how natives can be water efficient and attractive in a "designed" landscape.